davidglassborow/fsharp-for-beginners/slides/index.md

 ---

+## Issues with OO

+- The problem with object-oriented languages is they’ve got all this implicit environment that they carry around with them.
+You wanted a banana but what you got was a gorilla holding the banana and the entire jungle.
+- After 20 years of OO, I've become disillusioned (C++,Java,Delphi,C#,Ruby)
+- Packets of hidden state, hard to reason about

+---

 ## Advantages

 - Manage complexity
 - Less stressful to code
 - More powerful, program at a higher level
+- Think differently, apply it to other langauges
+- Pit of success

 ---